Gone are the days where vacation time means logging off at work and shutting off communication with the outside world while you take some time off.

 2. Choose a reputable company

 In consideration of point #1, I highly recommend you choose a reputable company to protect your privacy.
-ExpressVPN is one such USA based company that has been in business since 1995.
+ExpressVPN is one such British Virgin Islands based company that has been in business since 1995.
 Whichever provider you choose, check user reviews and choose with your privacy in mind, not the monthly cost.

 3. 128bit Encryption